LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/fetch-json/studio.rst

 Bonus Missions
 --------------
-* Display the astronauts sorted from most to least time in space.
+#.
+Display the astronauts sorted from most to least time in space.
-* make the "Active: true" text green, for astronauts that are still active (active is true).
+#.
+Make the "Active: true" text green, for astronauts that are still active
+   (active is true).
-* Add a count of astronauts to the page.
+#.
+Add a count of astronauts to the page.